adminion/off-the-record/README.md

 a boilerplate messaging app with strict privacy by default

-always hosted over https, and all messags are volatile
+always hosted over https, and all messages are volatile

 no message or file is persisted to any database, ever!